Paratha (ID) (1 Serving) and Chai (1 Teacup (6 Fl Oz))

 How to consume chai, paratha without glucose spikes

-Include a source of protein such as a boiled egg or yogurt with your meal to help slow down the absorption of carbohydrates.
+Include a source of protein such as a boiled egg, a handful of nuts, or a serving of Greek yogurt when consuming chai and paratha.
+Protein can help slow down the absorption of carbohydrates.

-Add fiber-rich foods like a small salad or vegetables on the side to help stabilize blood sugar levels.
+Incorporate fiber-rich foods like a small salad with leafy greens or a bowl of mixed vegetables before or along with your meal.
+Fiber can help regulate blood sugar levels.

 Stay Hydrated